adarwoo/modbus_relay/README.md

 | 40011          | 0x000A    | RW     | Ingress Max voltage | 300           | 1/10 volts [100-3000] |
 | 40012–40016    | 0x000B–0x000F | R  | *Reserved*          |               |        |

+This group can be written with the command **16**, only by writting register 40009 to 40011 in 1 command.

+Other combinations will return an error.

 ### Safety Logic Configuration

 | Modbus Address | Hex Value | Access | Description                                | Factory Value | Values |